 By increasing your fat intake and lowering carbohydrates, you will allow your body to burn fat and use it for energy, rather than store it.
 There are nine calories in every gram of fat which makes it filling, too.

 Fats play an incredibly important role in our health.
-They promote healthy cell function, help keep our bones healthy, enhance our immune systems and help us properly utilize essential fatty acids from foods like oily fish and grass-fed meat.
+They promote healthy cell function, help keep our bones healthy and reduces the risk of need a orthopedic surgeon, enhance our immune systems and help us properly utilize essential fatty acids from foods like oily fish and grass-fed meat.
 They are also essential in the absorption of many vitamins and minerals, especially fat-soluble vitamins A, D, E and K.

 There are even some saturated fats – which are typically demonized – that are healthy.
 Those found in coconut oil, lard and butter function as signaling messengers that influence metabolism and can speed up weight loss.
 But not all fats are created equal.
 Trans-fats and ‘partially hydrogenated’ fats from processed foods are highly refined and should be avoided because they don’t provide any health benefits.

 When choosing animal fats, look for organic sources that have been pasture-raised.
 Animals that have been raised on grass will have high levels of omega-3 fatty acids, which aid weight loss while promoting a healthy immune system.

 By making only two simple changes, you can improve your health and encourage your body to burn more fat.
 Always check with your doctor before making any significant changes to your diet.